 If you’ve corrected faulty timers or control equipment settings, you’ll need to keep checking back to ensure everything is still working as it should be.

 If you’ve been given energy-saving targets from above, you’ll need to provide evidence that you’re meeting them, or at least making progress towards that goal.

 Why is Energy Management important?

 Energy management is today’s need of the hour.
 We have already talked about how it aims to conserve energy turning into cost savings.
 But there are plenty of more reasons attached to the scene.

 1. Energy Management saves costs

 Now we already know this, using an EMS in a building may bring up to 29% savings on total energy consumption costs.

-But even a small measure if taken, such as replacing old CFL bulbs with more energy-efficient LED lights, can reduce the lighting energy consumption by more than 50%, given that it’s used for a long period of time.
+Secondly, even a small measure undertaken, like replacing old CFL bulbs with more energy-efficient LED lights, can reduce the lighting energy consumption by more than 50% over a long period of time.